codetheflow/skintest-starter/README.md

 npm run start:watch
 ```

-Rename `src\todomvc` folder to the your `project-name` and start getting glory from building the awesome ui tests!
+Copy `src\todomvc` folder to the your `src/<my-project>`folder, modify `skintest.ts` with a new project path, start getting glory from building the awesome ui tests!

 ### Tags